nesaorg/Equivariant-Encryption-for-AI/README.md

 ---
 -->

-Forget multi-million dollar on-prem AI infrastructure, get the same privacy guarantees in a blind API: run AI like the biggest enterprises do.
+Forget multi-million dollar on-prem AI infrastructure, get the same privacy guarantees in an API: run AI like the biggest enterprises do.

 Latest: Nesa now supports image and video models and RAG with complete server-blindness.

 ## Features ##

 ### Full Privacy ###
-nesa serves requests with zero visibility on underlying data and full blindness on query.
+nesa serves AI requests with zero visibility on underlying data and full blindness on query.

 ### Speedy ###
 nesa delivers zero latency on protected inference.

 ### Wide Model Coverage ###
-nesa supports coverage on 50,000+ models and multiple modalities.
+nesa supports Llama, Mistral, Stable Diffusion and thousands of models.

 ### Cost Savings ###
-vs Cloud AI: Nesa can be ~80% cheaper

-vs On-prem AI: Nesa can be ~99% cheaper*
+nesa can deliver significant cost savings vs on-prem AI while delivering the same level of privacy.

-*Considerations on cost savings rely on assumptions of GPU, infra and staffing costs.
+Considerations on cost savings rely on assumptions of GPU, infra and staffing costs.
 Detailed comparison info can be found in our docs.

 ### RAG Support ###
 nesa supports integrating blind RAG datastores in-cloud.